playolaizq/bookstore/frontend/README.md

 ## Improvements

 - Ant Design classes overrides: Avoid using global - Investigate how to properly override Ant Design classes using CSS modules.
+- Manually set the value of Select due to Ant Design incompatibility with React Hook Form.